-His son William Salmon the Second, the so called "King of Devizes continued the legal practice and became owner of much of Devizes Castle and co-founded Devizes first bank, situated in St John's Street close to the firm's first legal premises.
-The firms first most notable client was probably Henry Addington, the 1st Viscount Sidmouth, who later became Prime Minister from 1801-1804.
+His son William Salmon the Second, continued the legal practice and became the owner of much of Devizes Castle and co-founded the first bank in Devizes, situated in St John's Street close to the firm's premises.
+The firm's first most notable client was probably Henry Addington, the 1st Viscount Sidmouth, who later became Prime Minister from 1801-1804.

-Moving to the twentieth century, it was Henry Godwin Awdry, who effectively commenced modernisation of the 200-year old legal firm and gave it its present form.
-Henry Awdry had started in legal practice in Chippenham with his cousin Daniel but began to assist with the legal practice at 33 St John's Street Devizes, then known as Jackson & Jackson.
+Henry Awdry had started in legal practice in Chippenham with his cousin Daniel but began to assist with the Jackson & Jackson legal practice at 33 St John's Street Devizes.
 This was in 1948 and Henry Awdry joined the Devizes firm as a partner the following year and the firm changed its name to Jackson & Awdry.